dwarvesf/playground/go/weekly/go-commentary-aug-30.md

   - networking
 authors:
   - fuatto
-title: "Go Commentary #9: TinyGo, SQLite Vector Search, and Authorization"
+title: 'Go Commentary #9: TinyGo, SQLite Vector Search, and Authorization'
 description: "Exploring TinyGo's latest release, a new vector search extension for SQLite, and an open-source authorization service inspired by Google Zanzibar."
 date: 2024-08-30
 ---